GetUSB.info Logo

 close up of USB flash drive, picture

-Microsoft has not made an official announcement on why the option to format FAT32 is no longer available for devices 64GB in capacity and above.
+Microsoft has not made an official announcement on: Why Did Microsoft Drop Formatting FAT32 for 64GB and Above?

 In both Windows 10 and Windows 11 the format option given by Windows is either NTFS (New Technology File System) or exFAT (Extended File System).
 The option to format FAT32 is no long available in Windows.